Connect with us

 You should invest in multi-purpose pieces of furniture that offer maximum functionality in minimal square footage to reduce the need for many pieces.

 Buy a couch that doubles up as a sofa bed to create more sleeping space when the need arises.
-There are many options of multipurpose furniture and those with built in storage, and you should therefore shop around for great ideas.
+There are many options for multipurpose furniture and those with built-in storage, and you should therefore shop around for great ideas.

 Make your rooms multi-functional by utilising one space for different functions.